wmcorless/paccoin/README.md

-Updated 4/29/14 - version 0.1.4.0 <br>
+Updates:
+4/29/14 - version 0.1.4.0 upgraded to OpenSSL 1.01g 7 Apr 2014 to correct for Heartbleed vulnerability.
 Added support to disable POS mining in paccoin.conf<br>
 staking=0<br>

-paccoin a project based on blehcoin, a SHA256D based coin with Proof of Stake.
+paccoin a crypto currency based on SHA256D with Proof of Work and Proof of Stake.

-Paccoin is a digital currency that users can send or receive paccoins to one another on the internet without the need for banks.
+Paccoin is a digital currency that allows users to send or receive paccoins to each other on the internet without the need for banks.
 It is the official currency of the future nation called Pacifica.

 Official Website for Paccoin is www.pacifica-nation.com/paccoin